Psychology: The Beginnings

 His obsession eventually led to his efforts at measuring intelligence.
 In 1869, he published Hereditary Genius: An Inquiry into its Laws and Consequences, in which he demonstrates that the children of geniuses tend to be geniuses themselves.

 In 1874, he produced English Men of Science: Their Nature and Nurture, based on long surveys passed out to thousands of established scientists.
-In this volume, he noted that, although the potential for high intelligence is still clearly inherited, that it also needed to be nurtured to come to full fruition.
+In this volume, he noted that, although the potential for high intelligence is still clearly inherited, it also needed to be nurtured to come to full fruition.
 In particular, the broad, liberal education provided by the Scottish school system proved far superior to the English school system he hated so much.

 In 1883, he wrote Inquiries into Human Faculty and its Development.
 This would be the first time anyone compared identical and fraternal twins, a method now considered ideal when investigating nature vs nurture issues.